 Electronic Payment Processing (ACH, Wires, Credit Cards): Digital Inflows

-Electronic payment processing is a cornerstone of modern `cash management services`, facilitating digital inflows through various channels:
+Electronic payment processing is a cornerstone of modern cash flow management solutions, facilitating digital inflows through various channels:

 - ACH (Automated Clearing House): Enables electronic funds transfers directly between bank accounts.
 Ideal for recurring payments (e.g., subscriptions) or large-volume, low-cost transactions.